noble-assets/noble-cctp-relayer/.github/README.md

 <p align="center"><img src="assets/portal.png"></p>

 CCTP Relayer is a simple service which listens for events on Ethereum and forwards them to Noble.
-It is meant to be used in conjunction Circle's Cross Chain Transfer Protocol.
+It is meant to be used in conjunction with Circle's Cross Chain Transfer Protocol.

 Installation
 ```shell